Nexus Metabolic Health Protocol

 • Abstain from alcohol (particularly beer or mixers).

-• Resistance training, at least 45 minutes a minimum of twice weekly, this can be even body-weight exercises or anything where you are moving your own weight.
+• Resistance training for 30-45 minutes three times weekly, this can even be body-weight exercises or anything where you are moving your own weight.

-• Cardiovascular exercise, low intensity, at least 45 minutes twice weekly.
-You should aim to sustain a heart-rate around 120-130 and be able to carry on a conversation.
+• Cardiovascular exercise, low intensity, for at least 30 minutes three times weekly.
+You should aim to sustain a heart-rate around 110-130, depending on your age, and be able to carry on a conversation.

 • High intensity cardiovascular exercise, for up to 20 minutes, once per week: 30-60 seconds on, 2 minutes off (e.g., sprints, sled pushes, all out on an assault bike).
 This can be performed at the end of a low intensity cardiovascular session.